 Financial Stability and the Coronavirus Pandemic

-The Center for Financial Innovation and Stability (Federal Reserve Bank of Atlanta) and the Center for the Economic Analysis of Risk (Georgia State University) are organizing a workshop on Financial Stability and the Coronavirus Pandemic, to be held at Georgia State University in Atlanta on October 29–30, 2020.
-The workshop’s goal is to bring together economists, finance and risk management professionals, and regulators to discuss the effect of the pandemic on the financial system and the tools to moderate that impact.
+The Center for Financial Innovation and Stability (Federal Reserve Bank of Atlanta) and the Center for the Economic Analysis of Risk (Georgia State University) are organizing a workshop on Financial Stability and the Coronavirus Pandemic.
+The workshop's goal is to bring together economists, finance and risk management professionals, and regulators to discuss the effect of the pandemic on the financial system and the tools to moderate that impact.

 The global economy was hit by major shocks to the financial system originating in the United States' mortgage markets in 2007–09 and from Europe sovereign debt starting in 2009.
 Central banks and financial supervisors took a variety of actions during and after the crisis to mitigate the damage caused by the financial shock and reduce the risk of future financial shocks.
 The next major shock to the global economy came from a different direction.
 In March 2020, the World Health Organization recognized the novel coronavirus COVID-19 as a global pandemic.
 The virus has been not only been a public health crisis, but it has had a very large negative impact on the global economy.
 Although the 2020 economic shocks did not start in the financial system, the financial system's response to the economic downturn could amplify some of the economic shocks and mitigate others.
 This workshop seeks to help inform financial stability policy going forward by improving our understanding in three areas: (a) the crisis-related actions taken during the last set of financial crises, (b) the regulatory measures taken in response to earlier financial crises, and (c) the response of the private and public sectors to the coronavirus pandemic.